Rosy Grizzled Skipper (Pyrgus onopordi)

 next page back to list

-The discal s1 mark is a bump seriously leaning internally which has the curious name of the "signe de Blachier", presumable by - or after - Blachier who was a famous lepidopterist around the beginning of the 1900s.
+The discal s1 mark is a bump seriously leaning internally which has the curious name of the "signe de Blachier", presumable by - or after - Blachier, who was a famous lepidopterist around the early 1900s.
+This mark is unique among Pyrgus in that it appears that the top half is shifted basally in respect to the bottom half; the degree of this "shifting" can vary considerably but is normally discernible.
 The unh ground colour is a light yellow-brown and the markings usually have black edging to a greater or lesser degree, creating what the books describe as a marbling effect.
 The veins are often slightly lighter and prominent.

 H&R describes onopordi as bivoltine, two broods being on the wing April-June and again in July-September.
-I find I encounter it far more frequently in the early Spring, when there is little doubt as to its ID as the only Pyrgus on the wing then is the Grizzled Skipper (P. malvae).
-I have only once seen the second brood of onopordi in Var, although I am not there in July and August.
+I find I encounter it far more frequently in the early Spring, when there is little doubt as to its identification as the only other Pyrgus on the wing then is the Grizzled Skipper (P. malvae).
+Lafranchis says there are two or three broods and I have found onopordi in Var in April, June and September, strongly suggesting that three broods occur (or can occur) in the far south of France.

 ref sex